 Uncovering the embodied practices in the postures of Tefillah

 The course combines text study (all texts provided in Hebrew and English), guided practice and a forum for group processing and ongoing support.
 The content is appropriate for advanced students and novices alike, although a basic familiarity with Jewish prayer will be valuable.

 How does it work?

-The course consists of six weekly, online sessions, of approximately 1.25 hours.
-Sessions will be offered live on Sundays over Zoom, and will also be recorded and shared (in video and audio) so participants can watch or listen at their own leisure.
+The course consists of six classes, of approximately 1.25 hours, which participants can watch or listen to at their own convenience.

 Each session includes:

-2) A printable handout of relevant texts from Biblical, Rabbinic, Kaballistic and Chassidic sources, provided in full translation with introductory comments and guiding questions.
+2) A printable handout of relevant texts from Biblical, Rabbinic, Kabbalistic and Chassidic sources, provided in full translation with introductory comments and guiding questions.

 3) A guided practice, informed by the study session and offered with clear instruction by Rabbi Ami, provided in both audio and video format.